Kutela/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Boni Kutela is an Assistant Research Scientist at Texas A&M Transportation Institute.
-His major areas of expertise include methodologies for roadway data analysis, machine learning and predictive modeling with a focus on traffic safety, highway and railroad traffic operation’s simulation and modeling.
-He is equipped with knowledge on traffic simulations data analysis and visualization using R and Python as well as spatial analysis and modeling using GIS, QGIS, and GeoDa tools.
+His major areas of expertise include methodologies for roadway data analysis, machine learning and predictive modeling with a focus on traffic safety.
+He is equipped with knowledge on traffic simulations, data analysis, and visualization using R and Python as well as spatial analysis using GIS, QGIS, and GeoDa tools.